 - Enable Exclude Duplicates to prevent duplication of images already imported by your current Catalog.

-- By default, all the images will be selected for import in the Importer window.
+- Starting from Capture One 22 (15.0.0), the Pick All checkbox in the Importer is disabled by default, enabling a faster culling experience using the Import Viewer.
 If you want to import all the images, make sure that the Pick All checkbox is checkmarked and all the images are checkmarked as well.
 When you need to select specific images to import, you might want to uncheck the Pick All checkbox first.
 Then click on the particular image or hold Cmd/Ctrl to make a selection of images manually or Shift to select a range of images.
 Use keyboard shortcut S to checkmark all the selected images.
 The keyboard shortcut A will do the opposite - the selected collection of images will be unchecked (you might want to use this option when you need to import all but these particular images into a Catalog).
 Please use Spacebar for toggling between picked and unpicked.

 Please note that the Import Viewer utilizes the built-in preview of RAW files.
 The resolution and colors of this preview are dependent on the individual camera model and settings and do not necessarily reflect how the file will look once imported.